-Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disk space.
+Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disc space.

 A reduction in vertebral height is often seen with the irregularity of the anterosuperior end plate being relatively early and subtle sign.
 Due to the subligamentous extension, there may be some irregularity of the anterior vertebral margin.
 This is a classical appearance with TB spondylitis.

 Later, paraspinal collections can develop which can be remarkably large.